You want smart political talk without the meltdowns?

 Yeah, you're lucky you're not in New York.

-I'm at 487 a gallon.
+I'm at $4.87 a gallon.

-And I mean it's painful.
+And I mean, it's painful.

 Painful, especially for people working paycheck to paycheck.

-Well, I mean, the people that are being hurt the most are the people that Democrats claim to have a monopoly of compassion on for, the poor and the middle class, the people that did well under Donald Trump.
+Well, I mean, the people that are being hurt the most are the people that Democrats claim to have a monopoly of compassion for, the poor and the middle class, the people that did well under Donald Trump.

-He set record low unemployment for every demographic, African Americans, Hispanic Americans, Asian Americans, women in the workplace, youth unemployment, and African American youth unemployment.
+He set record low unemployment for every demographic, African Americans, Hispanic Americans, Asian Americans, women in the workplace, youth unemployment, and African-American youth unemployment.

 I hear that all over South Carolina.

-They arrested this poor guy.
+They arrested this poor guy because he put up.

-Because he put up I caused that.
+I caused that.

 Quick break, right back.

-More with Senator Tim Scott, Great State, South Carolina.
+More with Senator Tim Scott.

-As we continue, then your calls 800-941 Sean.
+As we continue, then your calls 800-941-SEAN.

 This is the Sean Hannity Show.